norkart1/registration-form-website/replit.md

 ## Overview

 A full-stack registration form application built with Next.js 16 and React 19, featuring a modern green-themed UI with glassmorphic design.
-The application provides a public-facing registration form and a secure admin dashboard for managing registrations, with data export capabilities and WhatsApp integration.
+The application provides a public-facing registration form and a secure admin dashboard for managing registrations, with data export capabilities.

-**Core Purpose**: Enable users to register with their details (name, contact information, profile image) and provide administrators with a comprehensive interface to view, edit, delete, and export registration data.
+**Core Purpose**: Enable users to register with their details (name, contact information, profile image) and provide administrators with a mobile-friendly interface to view, edit, delete, and export registration data.

 ## User Preferences